Debt recovery: 8 tips for dealing with debt collectors

 5. They have to negotiate to help you with debt recovery

-A debt collector must not refuse hardship arrangements nor refuse to negotiate repayment plans – if they do, it is considered misleading and deceptive conduct.
+A debt collector must not refuse hardship arrangements nor refuse to effective debt recovery strategies – if they do, it is considered misleading and deceptive conduct.
 Most lenders/creditors are legally obliged to entertain a variation of your loan contract in circumstances of hardship.

 6. They can’t offer bad advice on debt recovery

 It is unacceptable for a debt collector to encourage a debtor to get into more debt to service their liability.
 If a debt collector suggests getting a credit card or refinancing your home to pay your debt, take notes and make a complaint to the ACCC or Fair Trading.

 A debt collector cannot deceive you or advise you incorrectly, i.e. “Because this is an investment property you cannot vary your loan contract” or “If you don’t pay by Friday we will take your house next week.”

 8. There’s a time for them to desist